loyola-chicago-english/graduate-handbook/handbook.md

 Members of the Graduate Programs Committee will review the portfolio and make a recommendation to the GPD.
 Even if the student is advised not to continue for the Ph.D., he or she will take the M.A. exam in August to complete the M.A. degree.

-### Time and Residence Requirements
+### Time Limits

-According to Graduate School regulations, work on the Ph.D. must be completed eight years from the time you have begun course work applicable to the degree; if you entered with an M.A., you will have six years from the time of beginning course work for the Ph.D.
+The Ph.D. must be completed eight years from the time a student begins course work applicable to the degree.
+Ph.D. students who entered with an M.A. have six years from the time of beginning course work for the Ph.D.

-Students who are beyond the eight-year (or six-year) limit will be surveyed on their progress annually by the Graduate Program Director and must apply to the Graduate School for an extension of their time limit.
-The Graduate Program Director and dissertation director will issue a recommendation to the Graduate School as to whether each such student should be permitted to continue toward the degree.
+See the [Graduate School Academic Policies], under "Time Limit for Completion of Degree Requirements."

+A student may request an extension of the time limit in [GSPS], as described in the Graduate School Academic Policies.
+The GPD reviews the request before it is sent on to the Graduate School.
 Extensions are not routine; students must demonstrate that they are making progress toward the degree.

-Students requesting extensions must fill out the request form in [GSPS].
-The GPD will review the request before it is sent on to the Graduate School.

 ## Assistantship and Fellowship Support